 Learn more about arrival dates and the schedule.

-Northland’s outdoor orientation trip program is unique because of our dedication to student leadership, the variety of trip locations, and our commitment to sustainability.
-Our trips offer a wide range of student experience, from novices to outdoor enthusiasts.
+Northland’s outdoor orientation program is unique because of our dedication to student leadership, the variety of trip locations, and our commitment to sustainability.
+We offer a wide range of student experience, from novices to outdoor enthusiasts.

-These trips are all student led.
+All OO experiences are student led.
 We have a fabulous group of competent leaders that undergo group facilitation, backcountry skills, and wilderness medicine training.
 Each year the trips are different, as student leaders are responsible for creating new experiences for each incoming class.

 Making a smooth transition to college life is an important step in achieving success at college and at Northland.
 The First Year Experience course (FYE) will get you started on the right path by connecting you to the richness and diversity of student life.